 The school has its own website.
-It is the responsibility of the E-learning Systems Manager to ensure that all materials on the school website do not infringe the intellectual property rights of others.
-The E-learning Systems Manager will take all reasonable steps to ensure that material created by the school is protected under copyright.
-The E-learning Systems Manager will ensure that the website is regularly checked for inappropriate content or material and that access to the website server is secured by a strong password to prevent unauthorised access.
+It is the responsibility of the Senior IT Technician to ensure that all materials on the school website do not infringe the intellectual property rights of others.
+The Senior IT Technician will take all reasonable steps to ensure that material created by the school is protected under copyright.
+The Senior IT Technician will ensure that the website is regularly checked for inappropriate content or material and that access to the website server is secured by a strong password to prevent unauthorised access.